 David Bond Clock Repairs

-In most cases, all that is needed to get your clock running again is a service (effectively an overhaul).
+In most cases, a service (effectively an overhaul) will get your clock running again.
 I would therefore recommend a service when I receive your clock, and very probably that will be all that is needed.

 I specialise in 19th and 20th century clocks.
 Older clocks tend to require different skills and techniques more suited to those practiced in restoration work.